Ali-Sadygov/calculator/README.md

-A calculator I wrote in JavaScript
+A calculator I wrote in jQuery